unibas-space/VisA-3D-public/From Zero to 3D - From 3D to a Game/VisA-3D-Walkthrough.md

 ![Blender UV sphere with dimensions four and unit scale](doc-assets/blender/planet-sphere-dimensions.png)

 *The Item panel shows dimensions of 4 on each axis and scale 1.
-Name your sphere Planet; the capture still uses Sphere.*
+Name your sphere Planet.*

 > [!NOTE]
 > Applying scale keeps the visible size but records it in the mesh, leaving object scale at one.
 Shade Smooth changes the interpolated surface shading; it does not add polygons.
 The UV Sphere also comes with a UV map for the later bake.